 You can also Edit Text Styles in the Components View.
 Switch to the Components View and click on the Text Styles tab in the toolbar.
 Choose the style that you want to edit and make your changes in the Inspector.
 Any changes you make will automatically apply across layers that use that Text Style in your document.

-How to override a Text Style
+Deleting a Text Style

 To delete a Text Style, switch to the Components View in the Mac app.
 Head to View > Components in the menu bar, or use the keyboard shortcut ctrl2.
 Then, click on the Text Styles tab.
 Select the style you want to delete and press the backspace key.